nasiralizade/TDTEA-LAB-1/README.md

 ## Code Overview

-The main components of the parser are:
+The main components of the program are:

 * `lexer.h`: Contains the declaration of the `Lexer` class, which is responsible for tokenizing the input string.
 * `Ops.h`: Contains the declaration of the `Ops` class, which is responsible for defining the operations that can be